 Units that will operate as a VAV unit require a reading of the duct static pressure.
-This requires that pressure taps be field installed and plumbed back to the pressure sensors in the unit.
+This requires that pressure taps and tubing be field provided, installed, and plumbed back to the pressure sensors in the unit.
 There may be up to two duct static pressure sensors on a unit; DSP1 is provided when the unit is built for VAV operation and an additional sensor DSP2 is optional.
-When present, these sensors are located within the Low Voltage Control Panel shown in Figure 3 on page 7.
+When present, these sensors are located within the Low Voltage Control Panel shown in Figure 3 on page 7 and Figure 126.